stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 If you're using a TPU, more complete documentation for setting that up is available [here](docs/Getting-Started-TPU-VM.md).
 GPU support is still in-progress; documentation is available [here](docs/Getting-Started-CUDA.md).

-Now clone this repository and install it with pip:
+Next, clone the repository and install it with pip:

 ```bash
 git clone https://github.com/stanford-crfm/levanter.git